9 Ways to Fix “Network Discovery Is Turned off” in Windows 10

 Step 3.
 Restart your computer.

-We hope the previous methods resolved your Windows device’s network discovery not turning on issue.
-While the problem has been resolved, Network Discovery Is Turned off when it is not in use.
-Because leaving network sharing turned on affects firewall settings, putting your PC at danger of being hacked.
+We hope the previous methods resolved your Windows device’s network discovery is turning on.
+While the problem has been resolved, Network Discovery is turned off automatically when it is not in use.
+Because leaving network sharing turned on affects firewall settings, putting your PC at risk of being hacked.
 So, don’t do that.